DarrenCNLee/Huffman-Encoder-and-Decoder/asgn3/README.md

 	-s options runs Shell Sort
 	-q option runs Quick Sort that uses stack
 	-Q option runs Quick Sort that uses queue
-	-n length option specifies the number of elements in the array -p elements option specifies the number of elements to print -r seed option specifies the random seed for the pseudorandom numbers in the array
+	-n length option specifies the number of elements in the array, default length is 100 -p elements option specifies the number of elements to print, default number of elements is 100 -r seed option specifies the random seed for the pseudorandom numbers in the array, defualt seed is 13371453
 ## Cleaning
  	$ make clean
 ## Files